norx/node/README.md

 ### NODE - The (NO)RX (D)ifferential-Search (E)ngine

-The research paper associated to this framework is [Report 2014/317](https://eprint.iacr.org/2014/317) of the IACR Cryptology ePrint Archive.
+NODE is a framework to analyse differential propagation in the NORX authenticated encryption scheme.
+The accompanying research paper is [Report 2014/317](https://eprint.iacr.org/2014/317) of the IACR Cryptology ePrint Archive.

 ####Requirements